tenebris-tech/ZTBeacon/README.md

 This is intended as an easier and more reliable alternative to manual certificate creation and writing you own Python server as suggested in https://blog.cloudflare.com/location-aware-warp

+## Building
+To build ZTBeacon, clone the repo, enter the directory, and type "go build"

+We recommend using the latest version of Go, available at https://go.dev/dl/

+ztbeacon.service is an example service file for Linux users.

+## Getting started
 To get started, run `ztbeacon -newcert -console` to create a self signed certificate and key in the current directory and print the log, which includes the SHA256 hash (fingerprint) required for the Cloudflare ZeroTrust configuration, to the console.